apollographql/apollo/docs/source/tutorial/resolvers.md

       return {
         launches,
         cursor: launches.length ? launches[launches.length - 1].cursor : null,
-        // if the cursor of the end of the paginated results is the same as the
+        // if the cursor at the end of the paginated results is the same as the
         // last item in _all_ results, then there are no more results after this
         hasMore: launches.length
           ? launches[launches.length - 1].cursor !==